 The President-Elect shall act as presiding officer of GaTA in the absence of the Vice President.
 The main responsibilities of the President-Elect will be to oversee the Conference Committee which plans and conducts the next annual conference.
 The President-Elect, working closely with the Vice President, shall conduct negotiations with conference facilities.
-Qualifications for this office include all of the following: a certified member in good standing of GaTA for a minimum of one year.
+Qualifications for this office include all of the following: a Regular GaTA Member* in good standing for a minimum of one year.

 The Vice President shall act as presiding officer in the absence of the President.
 The Vice President shall also serve as the overseer to the Program Committee Chairperson and will work closely with the President-Elect concerning facilities.
-Qualifications for this office include having been a member in good standing of GaTA for a minimum of one year.
+Qualifications for this office include the following: a Regular GaTA Member* in good standing for a minimum of one year.

 The Secretary shall be the official custodian of all documents belonging to the GaTA, shall record the proceedings of all annual and special meetings of the membership and of the Executive Board.
-Qualifications for this office include being a member in good standing of GaTA.
-Additional duties include:
+Qualifications for this office include the following: a Regular GaTA Member* in good standing.
+The Secretary also shall:

 - In conjunction with the President, prepare an annual report to be distributed to the membership at the annual meeting.

 The Treasurer shall be responsible for all the financial transactions of the GaTA.
-Qualifications for this office include being certified a member in good standing of GaTA a minimum of two years and served as a committee chair or held a previous office.
-A two-signature check signing policy should be in effect with a maximum of four people having the power to sign.
+A two-signature check signing policy should be in effect with a maximum of four people having power to sign.
 These people shall be members of the Executive Board and be approved by majority vote of the Executive Board.
+Qualifications for this office include: a Regular GaTA Member* in good standing for a minimum of two years, served as committee chair, or held previous office.
 The Treasurer shall:

 - Help conduct negotiations with conference hotel(s).